mohit-raghavendra/BioEmbedS-Testbed-repository/README.md

+# TESTBED REPOSITORY

 # Identifying gene mediators of cross-tissue signaling from biomedical literature using balanced word embeddings

-This is the official repository of the paper "Identifying gene mediators of cross-tissue signaling from biomedical literature using balanced word embeddings"
+This is the TESTBED REPOSITORY of the paper "Identifying gene mediators of cross-tissue signaling from biomedical literature using balanced word embeddings".
+The official code repositpry can be found here: https://github.com/BIRDSgroup/BioEmbedS

 ## Installation